komsan-k/SCI-104-PhysicII-quantum-computation/lab/lab-4-quantum-circuit/README.md

-# Lab 4: Introduction to Quantum Circuits (Google Colab Edition)
+# Lab 4: Basic Quantum Circuits

 ## 1. Objectives
 By the end of this lab, students will be able to: